longndt/vue-course/lesson1-setup/example/README.md

-# Vue 3 Setup Demos
+# Vue 3 Setup Examples

 This folder contains three different approaches to setting up Vue 3 applications, each with its own advantages and use cases: